Jonathan-R-Anderson/internetcomputer/README.md

 ## Filesystem Layout

-If no `fs.img` is present the kernel populates an in-memory filesystem with a default set of directories and configuration files:
+If no `fs.img` is present the kernel populates a filesystem with a default set of directories and configuration files.
+Any subsequent changes are immediately written back to `fs.img` so the state persists across reboots:

 ```
 /